pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Real-life example
 Today there are many successful highways in the world, so this works already.

 London centre had big traffic problems.
-They’ve sort of solved it with charging cars for usign the centre.
+They’ve sort of solved it with charging cars for using the centre.

 ### Objections
 > Ah, one more thing for which I need to pay.